jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Composing Circuits

-A sequence of operations can be combined by matrix multiplication, whereas operations on different qubits are combined by tensor multiplication.
+A sequence of operations can be composed by matrix multiplication, whereas operations on different qubits are combined by tensor multiplication.

 The following example shows the series composition of two one-qubit gates: